felipecrs/dahua-vto-on-home-assistant/README.md

 ### Configuring Frigate

-Nothing outside of the usual.
-You can check [Frigate docs](https://docs.frigate.video).
+I am using Frigate 0.16 Beta.
+Beyond that, nothing outside of the usual.
+You can check [Frigate 0.16 Beta docs](https://deploy-preview-16390--frigate-docs.netlify.app/).

-The relevant section of my `frigate.yaml` can be found [here](./frigate/frigate.yaml).
+The relevant section of my Frigate configuration file can be found [here](./frigate/config.yaml).

-Make sure the [Frigate Home Assistant integration](https://docs.frigate.video/integrations/home-assistant) is also configured.
+Make sure the [Frigate Home Assistant integration](https://docs.frigate.video/integrations/home-assistant) is also configured, it is needed for Advanced Camera Card.

 > **Note**
-> This setup uses Frigate, but it is not strictly necessary.
-You can also use go2rtc in the Advanced Camera Card without Frigate itself.
-You will need to use its [proxy functionality](https://card.camera/#/configuration/cameras/README?id=proxy) to make it work outside your local network.
+> Support for making this work without Frigate is being tracked [here](https://github.com/dermotduffy/advanced-camera-card/issues/1984).
+It can already be done (Advanced Camera Card supports arbitrary go2rtc URLs), but you would need to protect and expose your go2rtc server to the world, which is not ideal.

 ### Configuring go2rtc

-go2rtc runs inside Frigate in this setup.
-The go2rtc configuration is included in the Frigate configuration.
-The important thing here is to use the [`fix_vto_codecs.sh`](./go2rtc/fix_vto_codecs.sh) script to `echo` your VTO RTSP URLs.
+go2rtc runs inside Frigate 0.16 Beta in this setup.
+The go2rtc configuration is part of the Frigate configuration itself.
+The important thing here is to use the [`fix_vto_codecs.sh`](./frigate/fix_vto_codecs.sh) script to `echo` your VTO RTSP URLs.

-In my case, I added such script to `/config/scripts/fix_vto_codecs.sh`.
-Make sure it has execution permission with `chmod +x /config/scripts/fix_vto_codecs.sh`, otherwise go2rtc will not be able to execute it.
+In my case, I added such script to `/addon_configs/ccab4aaf_frigate-beta/fix_vto_codecs.sh`.
+Make sure it has execution permission with `chmod +x /addon_configs/ccab4aaf_frigate-beta/fix_vto_codecs.sh`, otherwise go2rtc will not be able to execute it.

 Note the script provides a `--https` flag in case your VTO has HTTPS enabled.
 Mine doesn't.

 ### Configuring the Advanced Camera Card

-The minimum version of the Advanced Camera Card required for this setup is [7.0.0](https://github.com/dermotduffy/advanced-camera-card/releases/tag/v7.0.0).

-The code for my dashboard with the Advanced Camera Card configured can be found [here](./home-assistant/dashboard/doorbell.yaml).
+The code for my dashboard with the Advanced Camera Card configured can be found [here](./home-assistant/dashboards/doorbell.yaml).

 My dashboard is configured to use [layout-card](https://github.com/thomasloven/lovelace-layout-card/), but you are free to make it use other dashboard types.